Kitware/resonanthpc/dev/cmb/utilities/README.md

 dictionary objects, with each object specifying one attribute to be created and/or edited.
 Check the top of `utilites/attribute_builder.py` for a few schema notes.

+For instanced attributes, be sure to add `action: edit` to the YAML item.